ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/final_report.md

 **Figure 9: NURSE vowel duration by ethnicity**

-The formant trajectories across the ethnicities were checked, and the models returned did not reveal any statistically significant relationships; however, the estimate values revealed some differences across the ethnicities (see Figure).
+We checked the formant trajectories across the ethnicities, and the models did not show any statistically significant relationships (see Figure 10).

 ![](https://github.com/ClassOrg-Data-Sci-2024/Sociophonetic-study-of-NURSE-vowels-in-Nigerian-English/blob/main/images/unnamed-chunk-25-1.png)